bagnalla/AAL_code/README.md

 ## Disclaimer

 This code was written a while ago and was never really intended to be seen by anyone.
-I don't even remember how half of it works.
-View at your own peril.
+The type inference is funny -- I didn't know about Hindley-Milner at the time.

+Also, there are bugs.